Step 1: Prepare Surface and Decal

 Step: 3 Transfer Decal to Surface

-With the decal taped to surface, detach one side of the decal.
+With the decal taped to the surface, detach one side of the decal.
 Fold the decal over the center line and carefully peel back the backing paper then cut away the backing paper.
-If you run into instances where the decal remains on backing, lay the decal flat against the surface and push the decal into the tape with your finger until it sticks.
+If you run into instances where the decal remains on the backing, lay the decal flat against the surface and push the decal into the tape with your finger until it sticks.
 Take your time and do not rush the process.
 Using a squeegee or credit card in a smooth sweeping motion moving from the center out push the decal against the surface.
 Remember to work from the center outwards to avoid any bubbles.
-After finished with one side, remove center tape line and repeat process with the other side.
+After finished with one side, remove the center tape line and repeat the process with the other side.
 If you are applying to a rough surface, you may need to wrap the squeegee in a soft cloth for better application.

 Step: 4 Remove Transfer Tape

 After the decal has been squeegeed onto the wall begin to slowly peel the transfer tape off the decal.
 Start with the top corners and SLOWLY peel downward onto itself.
-DO NOT pull tape at a 45-90 degree angle this may pull the decal off the surface.
+DO NOT pull the tape at a 45-90 degree angle this may pull the decal off the surface.
 Pull the transfer tape at 180 degrees to minimize the decal sticking to the transfer tape.
 If this happens, stop and rub the decal back onto the surface with your finger.

 Weather: In extreme weather conditions vinyl might not apply as well on exterior walls or in places like a garage or tool shed.
 Vinyl applies best in temperatures between 60-80 degrees.
 If the surface is too cold, vinyl will not stick well and may cause the vinyl to tear.
 If the surface feels cold you may want to warm up first.
-If surface is too hot or in direct sunlight the decal may be too sticky and become difficult to install or ruin the decal.
+If the surface is too hot or in direct sunlight the decal may be too sticky and become difficult to install or ruin the decal.

 Wall Texture: Decals may not stick well to highly textured surfaces.
 To achieve the best adhesion possible on a textured surface, after you remove the transfer tape, use your fingers or a soft cloth to very gently run the decal into the grooves of your texture.